 Among KHRC’s most important resources and programs for affordable housing development in Kansas is the Federal Low-Income Housing Tax Credit (LIHTC) Program.
 KHRC serves as the allocating agency and administers the Federal LIHTC Program in our state.
-KHRC has adopted this qualified allocation plan (QAP) for 2023 to administer the Federal LIHTC program pursuant to Internal Revenue Code (IRC) Section 42.
+KHRC has adopted this qualified allocation plan (QAP) for 2024 to administer the Federal LIHTC program pursuant to Internal Revenue Code (IRC) Section 42.

-In addition to the Federal LIHTC, the QAP also will govern the award of the following resources to LIHTC properties:
+In addition to the Federal LIHTC, the QAP will govern the award of the following resources to LIHTC properties:

-Kansas Affordable Housing Tax Credit (HB 2237);
+The Kansas Affordable Housing Tax Credit Act (K.S.A.
+79-32,304 – 79-32,309)

 HOME Investment Partnerships funding (HOME);